Airport Security Wait Times

-⟳ Updated about every 2 minutes — data from official airport systems
+⟳ Updated about every 2 minutes — sourced from official airport systems and labeled when a page falls back to estimates

 How TSA Tracker works